The Moral Technology

 Many people currently see electric vehicles as a quaint toy, just as the first petroleum cars were.
 I think they are our best source of optimism in the future, and the best bet for stopping the bomb.

 Humanity has a bug.
 We think of the future too little, and too often we think technology propels itself, that the future will simply unfold automatically.
-Or worse, many seem to have suffered a loss of faith in the future.
+Or worse, many seem to have suffered a loss of faith in any real vision of the future.
 I wish this was not so.
 I have a belief that the distant future matters.
 I hope we all do someday.